Queensland Minister ‘Greys’ Grey Water

 Our household of three have been growing 70% of our fresh food for nearly ﬁve years.
 The food garden covers 300 square metres of the 800 sq metre property, and the whole garden uses 350 litres of waste water a day.
 The household hasn’t

 used a single litre of mains water for the past six months.

-We’ll be opening our home as part of the Australian Open Garden Scheme on 17 – 18th May 2008.
-Feel free to drop by to see for yourself how simple, safe and effective it is to garden with waster water.
+Feel free to see the garden for yourself as it opens as part of the Australian Open Garden Scheme on 17 – 18th May 2008.
+See how simple, safe and effective it is to garden with waster water and grey water.

 Jerry Coleby-Williams Dip, Hort.
 (Kew), RHS, NEBSM, MAIH

 *The Editor, The Organic Gardener magazine

 *Spencer Howson, ABC Radio, Brisbane

 Minister for Natural Resources and Water and Minister Assisting the Premier in North Queensland